thompson-dean/100-Days-of-SwiftUI/README.md

 ## 100 Days of SwiftUI

 #### Studying through Paul Hudson's "100 Days of SwiftUI".
-It is great to see how far my code has come along through the process.
+It is great to reflect and see how my code has changed through out the 100 days.

 https://www.hackingwithswift.com/100/swiftui